 The HIFU division currently develops, manufactures and markets devices for the minimally invasive destruction of certain types of localized tumors using HIFU technology.
 HIFU technology uses a high-intensity convergent ultrasound beam generated by high power transducers to produce heat.
 HIFU technology is intended to allow the surgeon to destroy a well-defined area of diseased tissue without damaging surrounding tissue and organs, thereby eliminating the need for incisions, transfusions and general anesthesia and associated complications.
 The Ablatherm is a HIFU-based device developed and marketed by the HIFU division for the treatment of organ-confined prostate cancer, referred to as T1-T2 stage.
 Ablatherm can be used for patients who are not candidates for surgery or who have failed a radiotherapy treatment.
 Ablatherm is approved for commercial distribution in the European Union, South Korea, Canada, Australia, Taiwan, South Africa, New Zealand, the Philippines, Argentina, Mexico, Brazil, Russia, Venezuela, Peru and Ecuador.
 In June 2012, we completed our US clinical trials and the two-year follow-up phase.
 Clinical outcomes from these patients combined with our European long-term database formed the foundation of our PMA submission to the FDA on January 31, 2013.
-On March 4, 2013, we received a positive administrative acceptance review notification from the FDA for our PMA application and on March 26, 2013, we received a Filing Review Notification from the FDA confirming that our PMA file contained all of the information needed to proceed with the substantive review.
-As of December 31, 2012, the HIFU division had an installed base of 92 Ablatherm machines worldwide and 282 trained clinical sites were using this technology.
+On June 3, 2013 we held our 100-day meeting with the FDA to discuss our PMA file with the reviewing team.
+Since then we have been providing all the requested additional information on our PMA file and on March 19, 2014, we completed our set of answers to the FDA's questions.
+As per the standard FDA review timeframe, the next step is a panel meeting of experts expected to be held in the next four to six months.
+We also produce and market the Focal One device, a new HIFU robotic device fully dedicated to the focal therapy of localized prostate cancer, thereby destroying targeted cancer cells only.
+Focal One is approved for commercial distribution in European Union and Saudi Arabia.
+As of December 31, 2013, the HIFU division had an installed base of 94